 One of the major benefits of static-based detection is that it can be performed before the file is executed (or pre-execution).
 This is obviously useful because it’s much easier to remediate malware if it’s never allowed to execute.
 An ounce of prevention is worth a pound of cure.
 A corollary of this benefit is that even corrupt and malformed executables which won’t execute can still be detected statically.
 Of course, any sort of detection which is mostly based on behavioral analysis will fail to detect these same samples because they don’t generate any behavior.
 It’s questionable if these types of files should even be considered malicious.
 Even still, there may be some value in detecting and removing malware which can’t actually harm you simply because it brings peace of mind and suits existing policies and procedures.

 - SentinelOne has decided to contribute to the community by offering it to VirusTotal.
 It’s important to highlight that we’ve shared SentinelOne Static AI engine with VirusTotal, and not other modules available on SentinelOne agents.
-To test a malware against SentinelOne technology, we recommend using a deployed agent and not rely on VirusTotal score for SentinelOne DFI.
+To test a malware against SentinelOne technology, we recommend using a deployed agent and not rely on VirusTotal score for SentinelOne Static AI.

 - Although SentinelOne technology does not depend on scanning for detection, some of our customers asked for the ability to scan their endpoint, to cover the case of dormant malware and due to compliance reasons.
 Adding Static AI enabled us to offer Full Disk Scan to our customers.